- When playing a song into your browser, sometimes you can notice an unpleasant audio renderer error.

 Many of them said that this issue occurred because of an update, a BIOS bug or after changing the audio device.
 If you’re in the same boat, then let’s try to solve the problem with these handy suggestions.

-How to fix the Audio Renderer error on Windows 10
+How do I fix the Audio Renderer error on Windows 10?

 This solution is confirmed by many users, but remember that it’s only a temporary one.
 This also applies to restarting your PC.
 For a more long-lasting fix, check the other solutions below.